vegaprotocol/specs/specs/0031-ethereum-bridge-spec.md

 Deposits happen when a user runs the deposit function of a bridge contract for a given asset.
 Once this is executed on-chain, an event is raised from the Ethereum protocol.
 This event is processed by the event queue (covered in another spec) which passes the event to Vega Consensus.
 Each node recieves notice of the event either from the Event Queue or through inter-node gossip and validates the transaction for itself on its local external blockchain node (such as Geth, Parity, etc).
 This necessitates each node to either run a given blockchain node locally or have a trusted source to the node.

 ### Withdrawals
 Withdrawals happen when a user decides to withdrawal funds from Vega and/or Vega consensus decides release an asset to a user.
 When this happens, the client aggregates signatures from the validator nodes (covered elsewhere).
 Once a threshold of signatures is reached, the client runs the `withdraw_asset` command while providing the bundle of authorized signatures.
+Each withdrawal command requires an expiry that is included in the signature and that time must still be in the future, according to the blockchain time.

 #### Pseudo-code / Examples